pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Power of pytest
-    Given I have a beautiful article
+        Scenario: Given is a fixture and evaluated only once Given I have a beautiful article
             And some other thing
             And I have a beautiful article  # Won't be executed, exception is raised

 pytest-bdd will raise an exception even in the case of the steps that use regular expression